Flood Insurance Rate Map: FEMA Risk Map Floodplain Remapping Project

 Flood Insurance Rate Map and Flood Insurance Study

-A Preliminary Flood Insurance Rate Map (FIRM) and a Revised Preliminary FIRM have been produced by the Risk MAP (Risk Mapping, Assessment and Planning) project consultant for Loudoun County.
-Accompanying the Preliminary FIRM is the Preliminary Flood Insurance Study (FIS) report.
+A Preliminary Flood Insurance Rate Map (FIRM) and a Revised Preliminary FIRM were produced by the Risk MAP (Risk Mapping, Assessment and Planning) project consultant for Loudoun County.
+Accompanying the Preliminary FIRM was the Preliminary Flood Insurance Study (FIS) report.

-, which allows more convenient and detailed viewing of the latest mapping information compared to the county's current Floodplain Overlay District zoning layer.
+, which allows more convenient and detailed viewing at the parcel level of the latest mapping information compared to the county's current Floodplain Overlay District zoning layer.